ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/ovhcloud_backint_agent_version/guide.en-gb.md

 ### Version 1.0.8

 - Transfer performance improvement with S3 Object Storage bucket.
-- The `multipart_chunksize` and `multipart_threshold` parameters handle now value with units (KB, MB, GB and TB).
+- The `multipart_chunksize` and `multipart_threshold` parameters now handle values with units (KB, MB, GB and TB).
 If no unit has been set, the default unit is the byte.

 ### Version 1.0.7